IBM/number-crunching-python-tutorial/0-INSTALL.md

     * *Note to macOS users*: You can also do `brew cask install ibm-cloud-cli`.
     * *Note to Windows users*: A reboot may be required after installing IBM Cloud CLI.
 1. Install IBM Cloud CLI plugins.
-    * IBM Cloud Developer Tools: `ibmcloud plugin install dev -r Bluemix`.
+    * IBM Cloud Developer Tools: `ibmcloud plugin install dev`.
-    * IBM Cloud Container Service: `ibmcloud plugin install container-service -r Bluemix`.
+    * IBM Cloud Container Service: `ibmcloud plugin install container-service`.
-    * IBM Cloud Container Registry: `ibmcloud plugin install container-registry -r Bluemix`
+    * IBM Cloud Container Registry: `ibmcloud plugin install container-registry`
 1. In a terminal window, enter `ibmcloud --version` to check the installation.
 1. In a terminal window, enter `ibmcloud plugin list` to check the plugins.